How to unlock & communicate the ‘why’ of your brand

 b) By focusing on our core values and creating conversation.

-a) Flash sales, 2-4-1 offers, and lowest- price guarantees; utilizing the fast release of products with marketing strategies to encourage a high volume of sales.
+a) Flash sales, 2-4-1 offers and lowest- price guarantees; utilising the fast release of products with marketing strategies to encourage a high volume of sales.

 b) Building a relationship with customers and creating rapport with target markets.
 Inviting people to browse products with no pressure to buy.